 The city of Lome in Togo used to claim to be the West Africa Paris and a visit to the city might somehow prove it.
-Even though quite a lot has changed and happened in Togo particularly Lome, the city still features broad boulevards, craft markets, the palm fringed beaches as well as an amazing night life.
-Being the largest city, Lome serves as the capital centre of Togo, a status it acquired back in 1897 when Togo was occupied by German colonialists.
-In 1975, Lome hosted the Lome convention where an agreement was signed between 46 African, Pacific and Caribbean states and European Economic Community.
+Even though quite a lot has changed and happened in Togo particularly Lome, the city still features broad boulevards, craft markets, the palm-fringed beaches as well as an amazing nightlife.
+Being the largest city, Lome serves as the capital center of Togo, a status it acquired back in 1897 when Togo was occupied by German colonialists.
+In 1975, Lome hosted the Lome convention where an agreement was signed between 46 African, Pacific, and Caribbean states and the European Economic Community.

 Local street foods are many where you can get a wide range of foods being served.
-For budget travelers, a plate or pate or rice is a must taste.
+For budget travelers, a plate or pate or rice is a must-taste.
 Currently, Lome is experiencing an increased number of Lebanese restaurants where you can get cheap but delicious foods.
 Chinese restaurants in Lome are about two with one in Adigame and the other one at Kodjoviakope.
-You can enjoy great meals as you relax by the beach as the restaurants serve steaks, deserts and salads.
-Other restaurants that you should consider trying are the La Belle Epoque, Marrox Grill and Alt Munchen.
+You can enjoy great meals as you relax by the beach as the restaurants serve steaks, desserts, and salads.
+Other restaurants that you should consider trying are the La Belle Epoque, Marrox Grill, and Alt Munchen.